waltercostamb/features_pipeline/README.md

 ls -lh genomes/ | sed 's/  */\t/g' | cut -f9 | sed 's/\.fasta//g' | grep -v '^$' > config/files.txt
 ```

-To use the pipeline with the example files, you can submit a job to the slurm queue with the ```workflow/scripts/snakemake.sbatch``` script provided in the repository.
+To use the pipeline with the example files, you can submit a job to the slurm queue with ```workflow/scripts/snakemake.sbatch```:

-If you are using the draco HPC, run the following command to submit the job to slurm:

 ```
-sbatch scripts/snakemake.sbatch
+sbatch workflow/scripts/snakemake.sbatch
 ```

 If you use the default configurations (parallelization of 3, 30 cores and 30 GB per file), the pipeline should take 26 minutes to run.